openbraininstitute/ConnectomeUtilities/README.md

 ## Acknowledgements & Funding
 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

-Copyright (c) 2023 Blue Brain Project / EPFL.
+Copyright (c) 2023-2024 Blue Brain Project / EPFL.
+Copyright (c) 2025 Open Brain Institute